 7 Ways To Identify A Fake Job Vacancy

-A fake or scam job is a job that is not legitimate and cannot be verified.
-The brains behind these fake jobs lure naive and unsuspecting job seekers who are desirous of finally earning a living for themselves.
+As the rate of unemployment continues to rise in Nigeria, so does the surge in fake jobs.
+A fake or scam job vacancy is an illegitimate job that cannot be verified.
+The masterminds behind these fake jobs entice naive and unsuspecting job seekers who are eager to finally earn a living for themselves.

-An example is the story of Iniobong Umoren who was raped and murdered in Uyo after she was lured under the disguise of a job interview.
+An example is the story of Iniobong Umoren, who was raped and murdered in Uyo after she was lured under the disguise of a job interview.

-In order to avoid falling victim to these scammers and fake job posters, here are some ways to identify a fake job vacancy.
+To avoid falling victim to these scammers and fake job posters, here are some ways to identify a fake job vacancy.

 1. The company has no online presence